qgis/QGIS-Documentation/source/docs/user_manual/working_with_raster/raster_properties.rst

    Raster Symbology - Color rendering and Resampling settings

-When applying the 'Nearest neighbour' method, the map can have a pixelated structure when zooming in.
-This appearance can be improved by using the 'Bilinear' or 'Cubic' method, which cause sharp features to be blurred.
+When applying the 'Nearest neighbour' method, the map can get a pixelated structure when zooming in.
+This appearance can be improved by using the 'Bilinear' or 'Cubic' method, which cause sharp edges to be blurred.
 The effect is a smoother image.
-This method can be applied, for instance, to digital topographic raster maps.
+This method can be applied to for instance digital topographic raster maps.

 At the bottom of the :guilabel:`Symbology` tab, you can see a thumbnail of the layer, its legend symbol, and the palette.

 .. index:: Transparency
 .. _raster_transparency: